-These best pilot watches under $500 offer superior build quality, comfortable wear, and great style.
+These pilot watches for sale under $500 offer superior build quality, comfortable wear, and great style.
+Here are our top choices.

 The Bulova Men's Moonwatch is a classic, elegant timepiece that combines sophistication and functionality.